nwcadence/edX-DEV212x-Intro-to-DevOps/docs/Lab4/edX-DEV212x-Lab4.md

 		* Your configuration should look something like the following:
 		![](media/configureArmStep.png)

-	* Click on the ellipsis (...) button next to the Environment and select "Configure variables..."
+	* Click on the Variables tab.

 		![](media/44.png)

-	* Create the following variables, adding values too.
+	* Create the following variables, add values, and verify the scope is correct.
+The 'Release' scope is the entire release definition.
 		* **WebsiteName** - Name of the website in Azure (this must be globally unique)
 		* **ServerName** - Prefix for the name of the database servers.
 Will have `-dev` or `-stage` added for dev/staging
 		* **HostingPlan** - Name of the hosting plan for the website